Last Updated on

 Make sure you also buy the filters (which are discounted if you buy the mas from Mira Safety).
 If you have a high quality gas mask and unexpired filters, you have full protection from almost all infectious diseases (at least protection from breathing them in).
 You’ll also have protection against a whole host of potential threats (chemical weapons, nuclear fallout, etc), so they’re a good investment regardless.

 All of this protective gear will do wonders to protect you, while you are away from home.
-But what do you do when you get back home?
+But what do you do when you get back home (side note: make sure you actually make it home with a get home bag)?
 How do you get into your house, without bringing disease along with you?

 That’s where a decontamination area comes in, probably on your back porch or patio.
 Start the process by cleaning off any mud or other substances from the suit, by spraying it with water.
 Then spray the entire outside of the suit with a strong disinfectant.
 If you don’t have anything else to use, use a 10% solution of chlorine bleach.
 You can apply this with a standard garden sprayer.
 Allow it to sit a few minutes, then spray it off with water again.
 Take the suit off, turning it inside out in the process.